 Referee Courses are delivered to referees and players who want a better understanding of the rules.
 All courses fall under the European Touch grading system.
 There are badges for levels 1 (entry level) to 5 (world cup standard).
 No previous experience is required to attend a level 1 course.

-For qualified referees planning their ETA 2013 Touch diary ahead, keep up to date with the latest ETA referees planner on the ETA website.
+For referees planning their ETA 2014 Touch diary, keep up to date with the latest ETA events by checking the referees planner on the ETA website.

 This is an introductory course for Touch Referees.
 No previous experience is necessary and everyone is welcome.

 Content: This course takes 3 – 4 hours and covers: